 Honors Moot Court (Fall Semester)

 Moot Court Moot courts involve simulated argument before the Supreme Court.
 Participants are given a hypothetical fact pattern that raises two constitutional issues, and must read and analyze a number of different court precedents and construct arguments on behalf of the petitioner and respondent.
 All teams competing in intercollegiate moot court competitions will argue the same case (the ACMA case is announced in May).
 Each team consists of two oral advocates who are responsible for knowing both issues, and are judged on their forensics, knowledge of the law, demeanor, and ability to answer questions from the bench.
-For more information about moot court, visit the American Collegiate Moot Court Association website or view the video of the 2011 regional tournament final round at the South Atlantic Moot Court Tournament.
+For more information about moot court, visit the American Collegiate Moot Court Association website .

-The Course POS 3675 is a 1 or 3 credit graded course being offered in the Fall semester of 2013.
+The Course POS 3675 is a 1 credit graded course being offered in the Fall semester.
 Students develop public speaking and analytical skills throughout the program, while preparing for participation in an undergraduate moot court competition.
-Class will involve discussion of court cases, brainstorming sessions to help develop arguments, sessions addressing public speaking and style, and practice sesions in which students present arguments, respond to questioning, and grill and provide feedback to other students.
+Class will involve discussion of court cases, brainstorming sessions to help develop arguments, sessions addressing public speaking and style, and practice sessions in which students present arguments, respond to questioning, and grill and provide feedback to other students.
 Students will be able to get pointers on speaking presentation from local attorneys who volunteer to serve as judges for some of the practice sessions.

 Please contact Prof. Mark Tunick if you are interested in participating in the Honors Moot Court at firstname.lastname@example.org or 561-799-8670.